wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 ```
 ...will place node instance into the `<GROUP>` instance group (existing, or, if does not exist, it will be created).

+## Addressed vulnerabilities

+The 4.10.1 release addresses multiple high and critical severity vulnerabilities in Wallarm deployment artifacts, enhancing the software's security posture by replacing previously vulnerable components.

+Among the vulnerabilities addressed are those identified by [CVE-2020-36327](https://nvd.nist.gov/vuln/detail/CVE-2020-36327), [CVE-2023-37920](https://nvd.nist.gov/vuln/detail/CVE-2023-37920), and several others.
+A full list of resolved vulnerabilities, along with their corresponding CVEs specific to each node deployment artifact, can be found within the [inventory of node artifact versions](../node-artifact-versions.md).

 ## Upgrade process

 1. Review [recommendations for the modules upgrade](../general-recommendations.md).